This article has links to products and services we recommend, which we may make a commission from.

 No questions, this delightful Peruvian street food should be on your list to savor in Peru.

-AUTHENTIC FOOD QUEST TIP: If your travels take you to Cusco, consider taking a cooking class to learn how to make Peruvian dishes.
-See 7 of the Best Cooking Classes in Cusco To Take
+AUTHENTIC FOOD QUEST TIP: While in Lima, consider taking a cooking class to learn how to make Peruvian dishes.
+See 7 Must-Try Cooking Classes in Lima To Discover Peru’s Flavor

 Where to Eat Street Food in Lima and Cusco